The 5 Pillars of Successful Licensing

 1) Brand equity fit

-This is the first and foundational pillar for success in a successful licensing strategy.
-Make sure the brand messaging and equities connect with the licensed product extension in a meaningful way.
+Brand equity fit is the first and foundational pillar for a successful licensing strategy.
+Does the licensed product authentically reflect the brand’s core values and image?
 Will the brand extension make sense to the market?
 Will it be seamless or appear as a forced fit?

 2) Consumer & retail demand